jvsingh/paypal-connector/README.md

 |transactionId|The transaction ID of the payment transaction.|no||
 |action|The operation you want to perform on the transaction, which is one of the following actions: () Accept - accepts the payment () Deny - rejects the payment|no||

-Returns ManagePendingTransactionStatusResponseType} with the ID and current status of the transactin.
+Returns with the ID and current status of the transactin.